microdee/UE4-SpaceMouse/README.md

 **Axis mappings** are conversions between the space of spacemice and the space of UE4.
 You can invert rotations and translations here by flipping the sign.
 The default values are my subjective preferences (as you can see in the coordinate system image above). **Display Debug Information** prints HID data onto the viewport.
 You don't need to change **Max Hid Read Operations Per Frame**.
 Just ignore it.

 This plugin works with the HID device directly so no 3DxWare service is needed to run (similar how Blender does it).
 And I highly recommend to disable said service because it's a big pile of steaming hot garbage imo.
-You might still need to install 3DxWare for drivers.
+It doesn't need you to install any drivers at all in theory.
 However it shouldn't interfere with a running 3DxWare service in case you need it for other less fortunate programs.

 [Discussion at UE4 forum](https://forums.unrealengine.com/unreal-engine/feedback-for-epic/437-support-for-space-navigator-3d-mouse?p=1609440#post1609440)